Overview

 Slack alerts

-When a monitor fires, Blacksmith sends a message to your configured Slack channel(s) with:- Severity badge and monitor name (links to the monitor detail page)
+When a monitor fires, Blacksmith posts to your configured Slack channel(s) with:- Severity badge and monitor name (links to the monitor detail page)

 - Conclusion and timestamp

-- View Job/Step button — links directly to the job or step in GitHub Actions
+- A View Job/Step button linking to GitHub Actions

-- Resolve button — clears the alert state and resets the cooldown
+- A Resolve button that clears the alert state and resets the cooldown

-- Mute button — mute the monitor directly from Slack
+- A Mute button to mute the monitor from Slack

 Clicking a Slack button requires your Slack account to be linked to Blacksmith.
 If it isn’t, you’ll be prompted to connect it from your settings page.